-Not only can you run your RV air conditioner off your house batteries and 2000 watt inverter when boondocking with the SoftStartRV, but you can also run into it when plugged into someone's measly 20 amp house circuit when moochdocking in their driveway.
+You can run your RV air conditioner off your house batteries and 2000 watt inverter when boondocking with the SoftStartRV.
+Plus, you can also run into it when plugged into someone's measly 20 amp house circuit when moochdocking in their driveway.

 Lots of us visit friends and relatives and sleep in the driveways.
 But unless they had a 30 amp supply out there, summer moochdocking was often miserably hot.
 Using a 12 gauge power cord plugged into a 20 amp 110v household outlet from the friend or relative's garage will now – with SoftStartRV installed in your RV's rooftop AC unit – let you run the AC all night long.
-You can even use the RV's outlets for other things, like a CPAP machine, TV's or to charge your computers and other devices.
+You can even use the RV's outlets for other things, like using a CPAP machine while RVing, TVs, or to charge your computers and other devices.

 This really is a major game-changer for RVers who have felt they always had to be in a crowded commercial or government campground.